awsdocs/aws-codedeploy-user-guide/doc_source/vpc-endpoints.md

 ## Availability<a name="codecommit-interface-VPC-availability"></a>

-**Note**
-Currently, VPC endpoints are not supported by CodeDeploy agents on Windows\.

 CodeDeploy supports VPC endpoints in the following AWS Regions:
 + US East \(Ohio\)
 + US East \(N\.
 Virginia\)